-The two methods, NEAT and EANT, differ in the way networks are generated, and NEAT performs worse in this scenario.
+The fitness values are (modulo $b(\cdot)$ ) the remaining RMS errors in the image after the robot movement.
+Both methods quickly develop networks that reduce the image error from the initial -0.85 to as low as -0.23 with 1 robot movement.
+This is a very good result if one compares to the traditional Image Jacobian approach.
+Calculating the robot movement using the (undamped) product of the Image Jacobian's pseudoinverse with the negative image error, a standard method [15] yields a fitness of -0.61.
+The two methods differ in the way networks are generated, and it looks like NEAT performs worse in this scenario.
 Only when the networks are small and the probability of structural change is low compared to parametrical change can NEAT optimise networks well with its EA.
-If some options influence NEAT to produce larger networks they have a significantly worse performance compared to EANT networks of the same size.
-This could mean that NN parameters in NEAT are not optimised as well, or that structural elements exist that do not help the task well, or both.
+If some options influence NEAT to produce larger networks they have a significantly worse performance compared to EANT2 networks of the same size.
+This could mean that NN parameters in NEAT are not optimised as well, or many structural elements exist that do not help the task well, or both.

-Overall, EANT always created better networks than NEAT and required less parameter tuning to run successfully.
+Overall, EANT2 created better networks than NEAT and required less parameter tuning to run successfully.